 Having a water filter installed in your home can help you feel:

-At Grace Plumbing, we're proud to be a fully certified Halo water filtration system partner.
+At Grace Plumbing, we're proud to be a fully certified HomeWater water filtration system partner.
 Why?
-Because Halo whole-home water filters are built to last and provide you with clean water with little to no maintenance.
+Because HomeWater whole-home water filters are built to last and provide you with clean water with little to no maintenance.
 Features of our water filtration systems include:

 Granular Activated Carbon (GAC)Our water filtration company in Folly Beach, SC uses premium-grade acid-washed GAC that effectively removes a wide range of contaminants, including gases, heavy metals, chlorine, dyes, artificial pollutants, fuels, pesticides, disinfectants, and TTHM.
 GAC also helps remove unwanted odors and tastes, along with harmful organic compounds.